Chart Color Schemes

 Liverpool features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Liverpool's dwelling structure, as per the latest Census, consisted of 24.4% houses and 75.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 63.3% houses and 36.8% other dwellings.
-Home ownership in Liverpool was at 15.7%, with dwellings either mortgaged (20.8%) or rented (63.4%).
-The median monthly mortgage repayment in the area was $1,733, compared to Sydney metro's $2,167.
-The median weekly rent figure was recorded at $370, compared to Sydney metro's $400.
-Nationally, Liverpool's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Liverpool's dwelling structures, as per the latest Census, consisted of 24.4% houses and 75.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 63.3% houses and 36.8% other dwellings.
+Home ownership in Liverpool was at 15.7%, with mortgaged dwellings at 20.8% and rented ones at 63.4%.
+The median monthly mortgage repayment in Liverpool was $1,733, lower than Sydney metro's $2,167.
+Weekly rent in Liverpool was $370, compared to Sydney metro's $400.
+Nationally, Liverpool's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing